nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/jsrexp.drawio.png)

 In the above example, `RPC` is initially set to `3002`.
-At this position it's a `jsr` instruction.
+At this position, it's a `jsr` instruction.
 We store `RPC` in `R7` to remember from where we branched off.
-Then we jump with te required `offset=100`, to position `0x3066`, and we update `RPC` to this.
+Then we jump with the required `offset=100`, to position `0x3066`, and we update `RPC` to this.

 ## `br` - Conditional branch

-This instruction works similar to `jsr`, but with one big difference, the branching happens only if some conditions are met.
+This instruction works similar to `jsr`, but there's one big difference, the branching happens only if some conditions are met.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/br.drawio.png)